MSRConnections/Azure-training-course/Day 2/3. Windows HPC Server 2012 Cluster/1. windows-hpc-install/README.md

    ![Install HPC Pack](install_hpc4.png)

 1. Click **Next** on the following tabs until you reach the Customer Experience Improvement Program tab.
-Select either option and click **Next**.
+Select either option then click **Next**.

    ![Install HPC Pack](install_hpc5.png)

 1. Click **Install** on the Install Required Components tab.
-If you have followed this tutorial exactly you should see that only the Windows PowerShell prerequisite has bee installed so far.
+If you have followed this tutorial exactly you should see that only the Windows PowerShell prerequisite has been installed so far.
 The installation process will take several minutes.
 Take another coffee break!

    ![Install HPC Pack](install_hpc6.png)